parkdj1/RNASeq-Pipeline/README.md

 #SBATCH --mem-per-cpu=16G
 #SBATCH --time=300
 ```
-3. Send the script `sbatch scriptname.bash`
+3. Send the script in terminal
+`sbatch scriptname.bash`
-4. Check the Status of Your Scripts `squeue -u username`
+5. Check the status of your jobs in terminal
+`squeue -u username`

 ### Vanderbilt ACCRE